prasadghole/cmake_test/README.md

 Tutorial for cmake usage
 ## First Hello world
 Here a standard hello world has been built by using cmake.
 We using standard library and header files for this program now.

+## First boost hello world with auto detection of boost library path
+we are now building program with boost_hello and not with first.cpp